Borderline women, and men who love them.

 you've been wanting her to be yours--but this is when your

-dynamic will change!
-Do you remember the film, Body Heat?
+dynamic with her will dramatically change!
+Do you remember the film,

 reasonably sane woman will abandon her children, or expect you to

 leave yours!
-If she's leaving a marriage, that's one thing--if she's
+If she's leaving a marriage, that's one thing, but if

-leaving her kids behind, that's quite another.
-Think of it this way;
+she's leaving her kids behind, that's quite another.
+Think of it this

-if she can walk away from her own child, how secure
+way~ if she can walk away from her own child, how

 THE TWIG IS BENT, SO GROWS THE TREE.